All Episodes

 It establishes the value.

-And this is why so many people in the commodities business or have businesses related to commodities enjoy the speculation market because it helps establish certain costs of doing business in the in the years ahead.
+And this is why so many people in the commodities business or have businesses related to commodities enjoy the speculation market because it helps establish certain costs of doing business in the years ahead.

-If you run your own business, you know you try to get a bigger handle as on your fixed cost, you try to get them established for as long a period of time as you can so you can plan other aspects of the business around those costs.
+You try to get them established for as long a period of time as you can so you can plan other aspects of the business around those costs.

-You might even say that speculation is one of those rare real examples of a zero-sum game.
+You might even say that speculation is one of those rare, real examples of a zero-sum game.

 And the reason I say that, and I might get some economists arguing with me on this, but just for the sake of illustration, for everybody speculating that prices are going to go up, say in oil, somebody is speculating prices are going to go down.

-Prices are going up, uh, and in the U.S. dollar, where future price is going down.
+There is heavy speculation in the heavily regulated corn market when prices are going up and in the U.S. dollar, where a future price is going down.

 Either your congressman and your senator knows this and is feeding on your lack of understanding, or your congressman has too little understanding of the economy to be in Congress.